bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/wordpress-vs-headless-cms.md.md

 iii.)
 You’ll need a domain name and web hosting from another trustworthy business to utilize the WordPress.org version of WordPress.

 iv.)
-If you don’t want to install WordPress manually, most web providers offer a WordPress “fast install” or “done-for-you” installation to assist you in getting started.
+If you don’t want to install WordPress manually, most web providers offer a WordPress "fast install” or "done-for-you” installation to assist you in getting started.

 Headless CMS: The alternative
 -----------------------------